ndn-apps/Shopify-Services/README.md

 - MailChimp set-up
 - Customer information forms

-Please contact us if you have any requirement: https://ndnapps.com/services/
+Please contact us if you have any requirement: <a href="https://ndnapps.com/services/">Shopify Services from NDNAPPS</a>

 Read more: https://ndnapps.com/shopify-tutorial/ / https://ndnapps.com/shopify-tips-tricks/